JamCoreModding/docs/docs/auto-recipe/getting-started.md

 RecipeType<TestRecipe> test = AutoRecipeRegistry.registerRecipeSerializer(new Identifier("mymod","test"), TestRecipe::new);
 ```

 That's it!
-No more boilerplate or having to write recipe serzalizers yourself.
+No more boilerplate or having to write recipe serializers yourself.
 It's easy to use your recipe type (`/data/mymod/recipes/test_recipe.json`):

 ```json